Zero-Tang/NoirVisor/README.md

 # Build
 To build a kernel-mode driver on Windows, you should install Windows Driver Kit 7.1.0 to default path on C disk.
 Then run the provided batch file to build it.
+Also note that, you have create certain directories required by the batch complilation.

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal.